adi-1080/PrettyLittleBabies_Paradigm/README.md

 ## Resona
-### Basically we are implementing a multi-agent architecture for building the workflow using CrewAI, LangGraph
+### Basically we are implementing a multi-agent architecture for building the workflow using LangGraph